francesar/DIC/README.md

 In order to build the **DIC** compiler, run `make`.
 Running `make` uses `ocamlbuild` to generate a `toplevel.native` file, which serves as the driver for the **DIC**.
 Once built, you can pass a `.dic` file to be read by the compiler.

 ## Running the tests
 Tests are defined in the `tests/` directory.
 Inside of `tests/` there is a directory for positive and negative tests.
-In order to run the tests, make sure to have `ocamlbuild` installed on your machine, and run `make clean` (in the case that **DIC** has been built before) followed by `make` in order to build the compiler.
-To run both positive and negative tests, run `make test`.
+In order to run the tests, make sure to have `ocamlbuild` installed on your machine, and run `make test`.
 When run, the file path and the test outcome will be outputed on the same line, either PASSED or FAILED.

 The positive tests the following